neeha-moideen/ecld-react-nov2024-neeha-assessments/README.md

 # Neeha Training Repository

-## A Training Repository that hosts exercises done and assesments conducted
+## A Training Repository that hosts exercises done and assessments conducted

 ## Exercises